Best Strymon BigSky Alternative (our top pick)

 The Strymon BigSky is definitely at the top of the reverb pedal food chain.

-If we assume you want a reduction in price, we have to go with pedals that are in a lower quality tier than the BigSky
+The old adage holds true: You get what you pay for.
+If we assume you want a reduction in price, we have to go with pedals that are in a lower quality tier than the BigSky They're great options, but they are a downgrade.

 Conclusion

+Your decision will depend mostly on how big of a discount you're after.
 If that's your primary concern, the TC Electronic Hall of Fame will likely get you the lowest price.
 But if you just want a 20 percent or so cost cut, the BlueSky will get you essentially a scaled down version of the BigSky.

 And we should add, the BigSky might not even be necessary in your situation.
 It's ideally for guitar players that use a lot of ambient tones and like to experiment with a lot of different settings and sounds.